Calvinbullock/_myHome/.config/nvim/readme.md

 ## Dependancies!!
 Used in telescope for file finding among other things.
-`sudo apt install fzf` - if on debian based linux
+- `sudo apt install fzf` - if on debian based linux
+- `sudo apt install ripgrep` - if on debian based linux

 Some lsp's/linters may need node installed.
-`sudo apt-get install node` - if on debian based linux
+- `sudo apt-get install node` - if on debian based linux

 ## Setting up Project Specific Settings
 - put a `.exrc` file in your project root